bfarr-rh/azure-devops-ocp-agent/README.md

 5. Create an OpenShift project
 6. Build the Azure Agent via the template
-7. Grant permissions to the service agent oc policy add-role-to-user edit system:serviceaccount:<project_name>:azure-devops-sa
+7. Grant permissions to the service agent oc policy add-role-to-user edit system:serviceaccount:<project_name>:azure-agent-sa
+8. You will probably need to add registry view or editor access to the service account as wel oc policy add-role-to-user registry-editor system:serviceaccount:<project_name>:azure-agent-sa

 Running the agent
 1. Launch the deployment template using parameters as required from what you setup in Pre-requisites